jkkummerfeld/slate/README.md

 pip install slate-jkk
 ```

-Then run with either of:
+Then run from any directory in one of two ways:
 ```
 slate
 python -m slate
 ```

-### 2. Download and run without installing
+### 2. Or download and run without installing
 Either download as a zip file:
 ```bash
 curl https://codeload.github.com/jkkummerfeld/slate/zip/master -o "slate.zip"